huqianghui/spring-cloud/Exercise tutorial.md

 ![springCloudExampleProjects](https://labimages.blob.core.windows.net/images/springCloudExampleProjects.png)

-### 1. First, we need to modify the parent **Pom.xml** to define the function modules
+### 1. First, we need to modify the parent **pom.xml** to define the function modules

-Open the parent **Pom.xml**, under the **root of this project folder**.
-As we change to microservice architecture, we need to use the parent Pom.xml to define the denpendence component and their version.
+Open the parent **pom.xml**, under the **root of this project folder**.
+As we change to microservice architecture, we need to use the parent pom.xml to define the denpendence component and their version.

 In this quickstart project, we have configured the dependence for you.
 You may have a look on what we have changed.